How closely does Dracula follow the original novel?

 “In the book she just writes to Mina and says ‘Your husband’s turned up and he’s babbling about this evil Count.’
 So we’ve expanded the part quite a lot.”

-Accordingly, this new model of the tiny character who interviews Harker, taunts Dracula and attracts Mina (Morfydd Clark) into her schemes is nearly solely a creation of Moffat and Gatiss, albeit mixed with Stoker’s character Abraham Van Helsing.
+Accordingly, this new model of the tiny character who interviews Harker, taunts Dracula and attracts Mina (Morfydd Clark) into her schemes is sort of fully a creation of Moffat and Gatiss, albeit mixed with Stoker’s character Abraham Van Helsing.

 “I didn’t know she was Van Helsing.
-I knew I really wanted to be her,” Wells stated of the function.
+I knew I really wanted to be her,” Wells mentioned of the function.

 “I knew she was a crazy cool woman, because the audition scene was the convent, the two scenes.
 And I thought this is the coolest woman I’ve ever seen on the page – it was so exciting.”

-Within the novel, Van Helsing is an outdated Dutch scientist and physician who makes use of his information of the occult to assist a few of his pals struggle off and ultimately kill Depend Dracula.
-In well-liked tradition he’s since developed into the prototypical vampire slayer, and has been performed by quite a few actors together with Peter Cushing and Anthony Hopkins (in addition to Hugh Jackman that one time we don’t focus on).
+Within the novel, Van Helsing is an previous Dutch scientist and physician who makes use of his information of the occult to assist a few of his mates combat off and finally kill Rely Dracula.
+In in style tradition he’s since developed into the prototypical vampire slayer, and has been performed by quite a few actors together with Peter Cushing and Anthony Hopkins (in addition to Hugh Jackman that one time we don’t focus on).

-Now, by combining him with Agatha, this adaptation brings the character into the motion a lot earlier and in a special location (Hungary, moderately than England), setting Dracula up in opposition to this risk sooner.
+Now, by combining him with Agatha, this adaptation brings the character into the motion a lot earlier and in a unique location (Hungary, fairly than England), setting Dracula up in opposition to this risk sooner.

-“We came up with the idea of atheist nun – we just called her ‘atheist nun’, the nun who didn’t really believe in anything and just made lots of jokes,” Moffat stated of their new mixed character.

 “And that character immediately leapt to the top of the script.
 You just thought ‘Oh my God, that’s great.’
 And very very quickly we just thought well… that’s Van Helsing, isn’t it?
 We don’t need anyone else.
 We just need the nun.”

-On the finish of the primary episode, Agatha and Mina’s destiny by the hands (and fangs) of Dracula seems to be removed from rosy (in one other change from the e-book, the place Mina solely crosses paths with the Depend again in England) – however we really feel like this new Van Helsing, at the least, would possibly reside to create extra page-to-screen updates in future episodes.
+On the finish of the primary episode, Agatha and Mina’s destiny by the hands (and fangs) of Dracula appears to be like removed from rosy (in one other change from the e-book, the place Mina solely crosses paths with the Rely again in England) – however we really feel like this new Van Helsing, not less than, may stay to create extra page-to-screen updates in future episodes.

 Dracula continues on BBC One on Thursday 2nd January and Friday third January at 9pm